 The second answer relates to learning about specific populations.
 Sometimes you recognize you don’t have enough information about a group of people in order to serve them well.
 Perhaps there’s a new immigrant group or a newly identified unmet need.
 It’s important to learn about the cultural norms of the groups you are serving in order to serve these populations well.
 Here are some training considerations:

 - Consider first why you don’t know much about this population.
 Are members of this group represented in any way on your staff or board?
 In your volunteer or client groups?
 Is this a newly emerging population?
 Is this a long-standing community with whom you are disconnected?
 Is there any painful history behind your disconnectedness that may prove to be a continued barrier, that may need resolution first?

 - Work on building authentic relationships with this group.
 Build your organizational networks – encourage staff and board to make strong connections with sister organizations that serve this group and their community members.
 Find out how your organization might help them in their work.
 Invite sister organizations to provide training and development for your organization.
 Compensate them for this valuable service.
 Consider opportunities to work together on projects in which you have a shared interest.

 - Consider forming an advisory group made up of members of this community to help inform you on policies and procedures, including employment practices and outreach.

 3. Trouble shooting

 The third response is your hint that there is deeper work to be done.
 If there are negative narratives or specific complaints, it may be the tip of the iceberg.
-If you engage in diversity and inclusion training without laying the proper foundation, you may leave staff feeling that the training is just “window dressing” without real meaning.
+If you engage in training without laying the proper foundation, you may leave staff feeling that the training is just “window dressing” without real meaning.
 Negative narrative(s) fester when they haven’t been given the space to properly air out.
 You could do more harm than good.
 Some considerations before you proceed with training: